lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 Delays can occur if a team member is waiting for another team member to finish a task, before they can start their own task.
 **Probability:** 4
 Some dependency delays are likely to happen, however, the probability of severe delays is low.
 **Consequence:** 4
 If severe delays should happen, the timeline for the project can be affected.
 Otherwise, delays can be minimized and managed with proper project management.
 **Risk Score:** 16
 **Mitigation Strategy:** Communicating the state of tasks on a regular basis is important.
 It is important that issues on the project board includes dependencies to other issues, and that the team members communicate with each other if they are blocked on a task.

 \refstepcounter{risk}\label{risk:scope}
 **Risk ID:** \therisk\
 **Description:** Initial scope of the project might not match a realistic time frame.
 **Probability:** 4
 The ambition level in the team is quite high, and the time frame is limited.
 The scope of the project might need to be adjusted.
 **Consequence:** 3
 If the scope is too ambitious, the timeline for the project can be affected.
 The quality of the final product can be affected as well, if the team is unable to finish all tasks in time.
 **Risk Score:** 12
 **Mitigation Strategy:** The timeline should be implemented as a focus point on the agenda for the scrum meetings.
 The scrum master should be aware of this risk, and allocate time accordingly, as well as delegate tasks to team members with relevant knowledge.

+\refstepcounter{risk}\label{risk:scrum-experience}
+**Risk ID:**  \therisk\
+**Description:** SCRUM experience.
+The experience with using SCRUM as a model for project management is limited amongst the team.
+**Probability:** 2
+It is very likely that unnecessary time are being spent on learning the SCRUM model, and the process of sprints.
+However, the process will be repeated several times during the project.
+Therefore, the team will likely build routines, which can gradually decrease the time spent on project management.
+**Consequence:** 3
+Planning of sprints and task delegation can take up more time than necessary, since members of the team lack experience with the model.
+**Risk Score:** 6

+\refstepcounter{risk}\label{risk:time-management}
+**Risk ID:** \therisk\
+**Description:** Time management.
+As mentioned in other risk items, the team will encounter several unfamiliar challenges during the project.
+**Probability:**  4
+There is a high probability of encountering new or unexpected tasks and challenges during the project, which can take up a lot of time.
+Time that could have been spent on development.
+**Consequence:**  4
+If the team is unable to effectively manage the available time, it will impact the project, and can affect the quality of the final product, as well as impair the teams ability to meet important deadlines.
+**Risk Score:** 16
+**Mitigation Strategy:** The team has a shared calendar for the project, as well as a clear timeline.
+The timeline is related to the issues on the project, and is found on the GitHub project board.
+The timeline and current state of the project is therefore clearly visible to all team members.
+The scrum master is responsible for maintaining the timeline, and allocating time accordingly, as well as delegate tasks to team members with relevant knowledge.

 ## External Risks
 \refstepcounter{risk}\label{risk:academic-deadlines}
 **Risk ID:** \therisk\
 **Description:** Academic Deadlines.